dfuchss/fuchss.org/_projects/joinlink.md

 - The basic functionality is located in [Main.kt](https://github.com/dfuchss/matrix-joinlink/blob/main/src/main/kotlin/org/fuchss/matrix/joinlink/Main.kt).
 There you can also find the main method of the bot.

-### How does the bot work
+### How the bot works

 1. Let's assume that you want to share the private room `!private:room.domain`
 2. After you've invited the bot, you can enter `!join link IShareLinksWithYou`
 3. The bot creates a new public room that contains "IShareLinksWithYou" in its name.
-This room will not be listed in the room directory; for this example its ID is `!public:room.domain`
+This room will not be listed in the room directory; for this example its ID is `!public:room.domain`.
 4. If somebody joins the public room, the bot verifies based on two encrypted state events in `!private:room.domain` and `!public:room.domain` whether the rooms belong to each other.
 If so, the bot simply invites the user to the private room.
 5. If you want to disable the share simply type `!join unlink` in the private room.
 This will invalidate the join link.